 Don’t rely on your lake-time, but go by the time zones laid out above.
 For example, East Tennessee is in Eastern Time Zone and the rest of the state in Central.
 The Tennessee KBF State Challenge is set up for Central Time Zone.
 Indiana uses multiple time zones but Eastern Time Zone is designated for state events.
 Arizona has regions on Pacific Time and others on Mountain Time, but only one—Mountain Time—is used in setting up events for the entire state.
 The Southeast Region encompasses states in both Eastern and Central Time Zones and uses Eastern Time for its schedule.
 Competitors must be aware of this and adjust accordingly so as to not start or end an hour early or late.

 All 2020 KBF Challenges will be run using the TourneyX Tournament Management System.
 Get started by creating a free TourneyX account.
 One may use a web browser on a computer or mobile device to register for an event by opening the KBF Event Schedule Page, click on the Register link for the event you wish to register for and it will open up the Tournament Management System the event will be run on.
 Please remember to update your Fishing Chaos app on a regular basis.

 Entry Fee: $35 per Challenge.
 This includes both the Challenge and Big Bass competition. $5 covers TourneyX charges. $1.31 is retained by PayPal. $7.50 is held back for the KBF Challenge Series Championship prize pot.
-KBF absorbs all adminstrative costs (planning, organization, staffing, promotion, officiating), so the remaining $21.19 from each registration goes into the pot that is distributed as event cash prizes.
+KBF retains $1.50 to cover adminstrative costs (planning, organization, staffing, promotion, officiating), so the remaining $19.69 from each registration goes into the pot that is distributed as event cash prizes (big bass and rank).

 Refund requests must be received one week (seven days) prior to competition start time; requests for refunds after competition has started will be denied.
 An administrative fee is charged for requests received after the date stated in the KBF Event Page.

 Cash Prizes: One place pays for 1-3 registrants, two for 4-30, and then one for each additional ten.
 That is, three for 30-39, four for 40-49, etc. [See 2021 Challenge Series Payout PDF.]